 Phones in another room during dinner.
 This sounds basic.
 It is basic.
 It's also surprisingly difficult.
 The first few times, we didn't know what to do with our hands.
 Or our eyes.
 We had to relearn how to be present without a glowing rectangle as an escape hatch.

-Saying the thing.
 The vulnerable thing.
 The thing that makes your voice shake a little.
 We've started doing this more.
 It's terrifying.
 It also works.
+The assumption that your partner can read your inner weather is how "I'm fine" becomes a small lie you both agree to believe.

 There's No Hack For This